antronerds/r2-training-courses/docs/Methylation_analysis.md

-**8)** On the pop-up box, type the author name "Lokk" (normal cells) on Column {Author} and select the datasets by clicking "Select".
+**8)** In the grid box, type the author name "Lokk" (normal cells) on Column {Author} and select the datasets by clicking "Select".
 Repeat the same steps for the datasets with the author names "Heyn" (tumor cells) and "Esteller" (cancer cells) respectively.
 Click "Confirm selection" button to proceed (as shown in Figure 5-4).

 ![](_static/images/Methylation/fig5-4.jpg)
 [**Figure 5-4: Data selection menu**](_static/images/Methylation/fig5-4.jpg)